naturale0/naturale0.github.io/_posts/2021-03-13-Nonparametric-2-Univariate-Kernel-Density-Estimation.md

 $$

-Let $\alpha = x/h,$ and define the "incompelte" moment as the expansion term:
+Let $\alpha = x/h,$ and define the "incomplete" moment as the expansion term:

 $$